 The Certificate in Marketing provides undergraduate students with a marketing-specific set of in-demand skills.
 Students will be introduced to key marketing concepts and competencies, including competitive analysis, market research, communications strategy, product marketing, branding, editing and social media marketing.
-The certificate can be customized to fit a student's unique interests in design thinking, creative writing, video editing, podcasting or two-dimensional design.
+The certificate can be customized to fit a student's unique interests in design thinking, creative writing, video editing, podcasting or twodimensional design.

-According to this Burning Glass report (PDF) (http://bulletin.wustl.edu/undergrad/caps/cert-marketing/BGTReportLiberalArts.pdf), adding technical field-specific skills to a liberal arts program of study doubles the jobs available to recent graduates.
+According to this Burning Glass report (PDF), adding technical fieldspecific skills to a liberal arts program of study doubles the jobs available to recent graduates.